-- In Indonesia, Forum LGBTIQ Indonesia together with other groups in 2017 submitted a report in the framework of the 3rd Cycle of the Universal Periodic Review, highlighting violence and discrimination against LGBTIQ persons.
-The report provides examples of discriminatory remarks made by public officials, many of whom directly or indirectly incited harassment and violence against LGBTI+ persons.356 - In Thailand, Together for Equality and Action together with other LGBT groups in 2016 submitted a report in the framework of the 2nd Cycle of the Universal Periodic Review.
-In it, they recommended ensuring "public participation in the drafting process of laws in order to be inclusive of LGBTI persons."357
+In Indonesia, Forum LGBTIQ Indonesia together with other groups in 2017 submitted a report in the framework of the 3rd Cycle of the Universal Periodic Review, highlighting violence and discrimination against LGBTIQ persons.
+The report provides examples of discriminatory remarks made by public officials, many of whom directly or indirectly incited harassment and violence against LGBTI+ persons.356

+In Thailand, Together for Equality and Action together with other LGBT groups in 2016 submitted a report in the framework of the 2nd Cycle of the Universal Periodic Review.
+In it, they recommended ensuring "public participation in the drafting process of laws in order to be inclusive of LGBTI persons."
+357 and their specific needs and analyse the possible effects of their actions, with particular attention to adhering to the 'do no harm' principle.

-Suggestions for CSOs and movements
+Recommendations for CSOs and movements

 LGBTI+ activists, CSOs and citizen movements around the world are encouraged to consider the following strategies to promote the participation and human rights of LGBTI+ persons in political and electoral processes.
-When doing so, they should assess the context and their specific needs and analyse the possible effects of their actions, with particular attention to adhering to the 'do no harm' principle.
+When doing so, they should assess the context

-- 1. Take all required security measures and precautions to make sure activists are safe, especially in contexts of hostility and violence against LGBTI+ persons. - 2.
+- Take all required security measures and precautions to make sure activists are safe, especially in contexts of hostility and violence against LGBTI+ persons. - 2.
 Strengthen LGBTI+ communities and movements in the long term through education initiatives, dialogue, activism and public gatherings, including 'pride' marches. - 3.
-Engage in voter education and information campaigns during the electoral process and in broader civic education efforts to promote the participation of LGBTI+ persons and sensitize the public about LGBTI+ rights. - 4.
-Look into the possibility of supporting LGBTI+ leaders and candidates through training and capacity-building initiatives. - 5.
-Consider engaging in election observation initiatives with a focus on gender and sexual diversity to assess the participation of LGBTI+ persons in the electoral process. - 6.
+Engage in voter education and information campaigns during the electoral process and in broader civic education efforts to promote the participation of LGBTI+ persons and sensitize the public about LGBTI+ rights. - Look into the possibility of supporting LGBTI+ leaders and candidates through training and capacity-building initiatives. - Consider engaging in election observation initiatives with a focus on gender and sexual diversity to assess the participation of LGBTI+ persons in the electoral process. - 6.
 Advocate for the recognition of LGBTI+ rights and the adoption of inclusive laws and public policies that take into account the needs and interests of LGBTI+ persons. - 7.
 When appropriate, engage in litigation strategies to promote the recognition of LGBTI+ rights through court decisions. - 8.
 Engage with UN human rights mechanisms and bodies and follow up on their recommendations dealing with sexual orientation, sex characteristics and gender identity and expression.